Periodontitis Treatment in the Triad of North Carolina

 Visit Triad Cosmetic Dentistry Today

-If you’re at risk for gum disease, schedule an appointment with Dr. MacDonald and one of our Triad hygienists.
+If you’re at risk for gum disease, schedule an appointment with one of our Triad dentists and hygienists.
 The longer you wait to seek treatment, the higher the chances are of developing periodontitis that can result in irreversible damage.

 At Triad Cosmetic Dentistry, we prioritize the oral health and overall wellness of our patients.
 If you have any questions about our treatment options, contact us at 336-434-3186 to speak to one of our knowledgeable staff members.
 Let us help you keep your teeth and gums healthy.